|Revenues||above € 40 bn|

 |EBIT*||at € 1.8 bn

 (detailed conditions see below)

-EADS expects Airbus to capture about 700 aircraft orders in 2008.
+EADS expects Airbus to capture above 700 aircraft orders in 2008.

 EADS revenues are expected to exceed € 40 billion in 2008, with about 470 aircraft deliveries for the full year.

-Before the impact of customer financing, EADS presently expects 2008 Free Cash Flow at € 0.5 billion (keeping in mind it is the most volatile item to predict).
+Before the impact of customer financing, EADS expects 2008 Free Cash Flow at € 500 million (keeping in mind it is the most volatile item to predict).
 This includes the cash consideration for the acquisitions EADS announced lately.
 If the positive trend of the first quarter is confirmed, upside to this number is possible.

 * EADS uses EBIT pre-goodwill impairment and exceptionals as a key indicator of its economic performance.
 The term “exceptionals” refers to income or expenses of a non-recurring nature, such as amortization expenses of fair value adjustments relating to the EADS merger, the formation of Airbus S.A.S. and the formation of MBDA, and impairment charges.